INTERNATIONAL MAD STUDIES JOURNAL

 Jo River: (they/them), living and working on the unceded lands of the Cadigal and Bediagal people of the Eora Nation, at the University of Technology Sydney and my home in the Inner West.
 I have travelled here through the grace of lived experience folks – friends, colleagues, activists, scholars, consumer/survivor/ex-patient, Mad and trans communities – who have shared their knowledge and expertise and clarified my commitment to epistemic justice doing.
 For me, IMSJ represents an epistemic shelter for community theory building that centres lived experience knowledges, disrupts reductive and pathologising metanarratives, and opens up possibilities for transformative practice.

-Kath Thorburn: Dharug Land My personal (and later professional) experiences have long had me questioning dominant conceptualisations of distress and what these mean for responding to human experiences.
+Kath Thorburn: (she/her), living and working on unceded Dharug Land.
+My personal (and later professional) experiences have long had me questioning dominant conceptualisations of distress and what these mean for responding to human experiences.
 I am energised by the counter-discourses of Mad Studies – their potential to radically transform knowledge, practice and systems, to confront injustice, explore meaning and create alternatives.

 Information for authors: